Back-to-School Shopping Beyond Amazon

 Back Market

-If you are planning to buy tablets or laptops for your kids, you can buy them secondhand as well.
-Check out Back Market, a marketplace for refurbished devices.
-It offers used electronic gadgets from a variety of brands.
+A marketplace for refurbished devices, Back Market offers used electronic gadgets from a variety of brands.
 These gadgets come with a free 30-day return and 1-year warranty.
 Every device also undergoes a factory data reset before sale.
-Here are some other online marketplaces where you can buy refurbished tech: 9 Top Sites for Refurbished Tech.

 Need sustainable clothing or footwear for your kids?
 Explore these helpful guides: